• Skip to primary navigation

 Instructions

-• Melt 2 Tbsp butter in pan.
-Then add 1/2 whole red onion (sliced).
+• Melt 2 Tablespoons butter in pan.
+Then add ½ whole onion (sliced).
 Season with a sprinkle of salt and pepper.
 Sautee for 3-4 minutes, or until onion is slightly translucent.

-• After onion is slightly translucent and softened, add 1 tsp minced garlic, 1 tsp lemon juice, and about 4 cups of chopped kale.
+• After onion is slightly translucent and softened, add 1 teaspoon minced garlic, 1 teaspoon lemon juice, and about 4 cups of chopped kale.
 Cook for another 3-5 minutes, stirring kale occasionally.
 Remove from heat once kale is softened, and a bright green color.

 • Top with freshly grated parmesan cheese, salt and pepper, and enjoy.